mvukov/rules_ros2/README.md

 ## What's next?

-The next step is to work out the ROS2 launch mechanisms.
+The next step is to work out the ROS2 testing functionality with Bazel as well as well as defining a rostopic-like app.

 The grand idea would be to get this repo at least to the level of [rules_ros](https://github.com/mvukov/rules_ros).
 In particular:
-- It has to be convenient to assemble a deployment, i.e. a Bazel target with a launch mechanism and all relevant nodes.
 - It has to be convenient to cross-compile a ROS2 deployment.